bmoore117/Encryptext/README.md

 # Code
 Broadly speaking, the app breaks down into UI, and backing services.
 The main screen in the UI is the `Conversation` activity, and sending and receiving messages is handled by the two services `SenderSvc` and `ReceiverSvc`.

+# To-do
+Implement additional UI to let users know messages are encrypted

+# Update
+Some cell phone carriers block 8-bit PDUs, which are used in this app as a means of sending the encrypted data.
+Work on the app has thus been discontinued, although a conversion back to 7-bit PDUs should in theory enable the app to work across all carriers.